bennie/web-crescendo.net-3.0/jekyll/_posts/2024-04-14-aunt-marys-cobbler.md

 **Notes**

 Traditionally White Lily self-rising flour is a brand used in southern recipes like this.
-It has a lower protein and gluten content, which supposedly results in a lighter, fluffier baked good with a greater rise.
+It has a lower protein and gluten content, which results in a lighter, fluffier baked good with a greater rise.

 You can substitute the peaches with about any fruit.
-If you are using fresh fruits you may wish to maserate them a little to bring out the flavor, since there will be no syrup from the can to do that.
+(In the photo above, I've used fresh blueberries.)
+If you are using fresh fruits you may wish to maserate them to bring out the flavor, since there will be no syrup from the can to do that.